weikunhan/leetcode-summary-python/dp/README.md

 ## Interval DP

-This type of problem includes: find the subset problem， find word break problem
+This type of problem includes: find the subset problem，find word break problem

-For this kind of question, you need to enumerate the left and right subranges and record the sata into into 1D or 2D DP array.
+For this kind of question, you need to enumerate the left and right subranges and record the state into into 1D or 2D DP array.

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |